In this piece · 19 sections+

 Start with: Season 2, Episode 1.
 Season 1 is six episodes long and bad.
 Everyone says this, it's true, skip it.
 Available on Parks and Recreation on Prime.
 Who'll love it: people who need a workplace that's pathologically optimistic.
 Who'll bounce: people who found Leslie Knope exhausting the first time.
 She is still exhausting.
 Time: 22 minutes, 125 episodes.
 Two weeks.
 Status: ended, with one pandemic reunion special that we're all pretending didn't happen.
 Why it works right now: Ron Swanson.
 That's the whole pitch.
 A man who wants to be left alone to eat breakfast food is the patron saint of the sick day.
 The political satire has aged into a weird period piece about a time when people thought local government was a funny premise, but the friendships hold up.

 Start with: Season 1, Episode 1.
 The pilot actually works on this one.
 Who'll love it: anyone freshly dumped, anyone who works for a boss who hates them, anyone who needs a pep talk from a fictional man with a mustache.
 Who'll bounce: people who found Season 2 too sappy.
 They are correct but Season 1 is close to perfect.
-Time: 30 to 45 minutes, 34 episodes.
+Time: 30 to 45 minutes, 34 episodes so far.
 A week.
-Status: ended, then un-ended — there's reportedly a Season 4 coming, which I have feelings about, but the original three seasons stand on their own.
+Status: un-ended — Season 4 premieres August 5, 2026, with Ted back in Richmond coaching a second-division women's team.
+I have feelings about it.
+The original three seasons stand on their own regardless.
 Why it works right now: it's the only recent show that takes kindness seriously as a subject.
 Not as a joke, not as irony.
 As the actual point.
 If you are mid-breakup, Season 1 of Ted Lasso is the medicine.
 If you are not mid-breakup, watch Season 1 anyway and skip the last four episodes of Season 2.

 Derry Girls (2018–2022, 3 seasons, Netflix)